thecarebot/carebot-tracker/README.md

 ```

 ### How to send the data to Pym

 This is a rare edge case (we set it up to meet NPR's specific implementation).
-If you're using [pym](https://github.com/nprapps/pym.js)_and) your graphic uses a
-different analytics property than the parent page, you can pass in the bucket
-values to the pym child using code like this:
+If you're using [pym](https://github.com/nprapps/pym.js) your graphic uses a different analytics property than the parent page.
+You can pass the bucket values to the pym child using this code:

 ```
 var tracker = new CarebotTracker.ScrollTracker('element-id', function(percent, seconds) {